unytics/bigfunctions/README.md

 ## 💡 Why BigFunctions?

-BigQuery, with native and remote routines, is really powerful.
-BigFunctions take the most of that by offering ready-to-use functions holding useful features for data-teams.
+BigQuery, with native and remote routines, is really powerful. **BigFunctions take the most of that by offering ready-to-use functions holding useful features for data-teams**.

 We believe no-one should be reinventing the wheel and open-source is the best way to fight against that.